FlyingFathead/TelegramBot-OpenAI-API/README.md

 - Set up your Telegram bot token either as `TELEGRAM_BOT_TOKEN` environment variable or put it into a text file named `bot_token.txt` inside the main program directory
 - Set up your OpenAI API token either as `OPENAI_API_KEY` environment variable or put into a text file named `api_token.txt` inside the main program directory
 - If you wish to use the OpenWeatherMap API and the MapTiler API for i.e. localized weather data retrieval, set the `OPENWEATHERMAP_API_KEY` and the `MAPTILER_API_KEY` environment variables accordingly.
 You can get the API keys from [OpenWeather](https://openweathermap.org/) and [MapTiler](https://www.maptiler.com/)
+- Additional weather info (moon phases, weather warnings etc) are fetched from [WeatherAPI](https://weatherapi.com), set the `WEATHERAPI_KEY` environment variable to use it.
 - If you wish to use the Openrouteservice API for driving instructions, set the `OPENROUTESERVICE_API_KEY` environment variable from [Openrouteservice](https://openrouteservice.org/)
 - If you wish to use Perplexity API's supplementary fact-checking with their online models, register at [Perplexity.ai](https://perplexity.ai), buy some API credits and set your Perplexity API key to environment variable: `PERPLEXITY_API_KEY`
 - Adjust your configuration and settings in `config.ini` to your liking